norman-kong/data-engineer-fullstack-test-template/README.md

 This repository contains two main apps:

-- `apps/web`: React frontend (Nx) that emits analytics events to PostHog.
+- `apps/web`: React frontend that emits analytics events to PostHog.
 - `apps/api`: NestJS backend that consumes PostHog webhooks and implements:
-  - A marketing trigger (“send” a mock email when a feature is used 5 times).
+  - A marketing trigger ("send" a mock email when a feature is used 5 times).
   - A failure-event ingestion path for `generation_failed` events.

 The key architectural goal is **separation of concerns**: